drvinceknight/pfm/docs/_labsheets/08-linear-algebra.md

    ```

-   As an inverse matrix of a given size is often used Numpy has a shorthand to
+   As an identity matrix of a given size is often used Numpy has a shorthand to
    get one:

    ```python